 Innovations in cities are usually systemic in nature.
 Systemic innovations require changes in organizations, network relationships, technologies, and models of operation.
-Our focus in this article is health care innovations in the public sector where new services foster the quality and efficiency of services provided to citizens.
-The aging population, an increase of chronic diseases, new ICT solutions, and citizens’ increasing expectations has led to a situation where our health care system needs radical changes.
+Our focus in this article is healthcare innovations in the public sector where new services foster the quality and efficiency of services provided to citizens.
+The aging population, an increase in chronic diseases, new ICT solutions, and citizens’ increasing expectations has led to a situation where our healthcare system needs radical changes.

 For example, the introduction of new ICT solutions makes it possible to connect more and more distant actors to the same service activity.
 However, at the same time, the service as a whole becomes complex and thus uncontrollable.
-From the viewpoint of the customer, the care appears as a fuzzy process.
+From the viewpoint of the customer, care appears as a fuzzy process.
 Customer-oriented thinking and ways to coordinate services have been suggested as a solution.
-A change towards customer-oriented health care services requires a paradigmatic change and changes in multiple levels.
-In the Finnish health care system, the silos of organizations and profession, as well as expert-led health systems where customers are not considered as an expert in their own health, are significant barriers of implementing new customer-oriented services.
-It is essential to create a dialogue between organizations, professionals, and customers to promote system innovation and thus create high-quality health care services.
-For this, gamification, the use of game-like elements, and game-design principles in non-game applications are seen as a potential tool for promoting dialogue and innovation.
+A change toward customer-oriented healthcare services requires a paradigmatic change and changes in multiple levels.
+In the Finnish healthcare system, the silos of organizations and professions, as well as expert-led health systems where customers are not considered as an expert in their own health, are significant barriers of implementing new customer-oriented services.
+It is essential to create a dialogue between organizations, professionals, and customers to promote system innovation and thus create high-quality healthcare services.
+For this, gamification, the use of game-like elements, and game-design principles in non-game applications are seen as potential tools for promoting dialogue and innovation.

 Promoting dialogue–complexity theory, the societal embedding of innovation and gamification as methods